hyphacoop/handbook/guides.md

 ### Proxmox

 Proxmox is the hypervisor that all the virtual machines run on.
 There are two ways of accessing the Proxmox servers management interface.
+An inventory of machines running on this server can be found in the [inventory-private](https://github.com/hyphacoop/inventory-private/blob/master/inventory-kvm1.md) repo.
 - SSH tunnel
   1. Tunnel the web interface over SSH with `ssh root@kvm1.hypha.coop -p 34634 -L 8006:127.0.0.1:8006`
   1. Access the panel using <a href="https://127.0.0.1:8006" data-proofer-ignore>https://127.0.0.1:8006</a>